SpiroCx/puttyCluster/README.md

 ### Features

 * Multiple title match windows with enable checkboxes so you can have sets of putty sessions open.
-These can be OR'd
+These can be OR'd and inverted
 * Preset seach pattern in the first title match checkbox to "all putty windows"
 * Multiple preset screen sizes with a selector for quick switching between them for when you have few windows/lots of windows
 * Add CrLf to "paste clipboard" so you can keep one liners in a text file for example